hirogit1002/MA2/README.md

 # Unsuprvised deep learning for face expression recognition v0.1.0.
 Deep learning for feature extraction of image data.
-This program learns how to encode feature vector from image and decode image from the feature vector.
+This program learns to encode feature vector from image and decode image from the feature vector.
-You can use chose models from Autoencoder, Variational Autoencoder or DCGAN.
+You can choose models from Autoencoder, Variational Autoencoder or DCGAN.

 ## Requirements
     -Python3